 The Audi A6 e-tron electric saloon will sell in parallel with conventional petrol and diesel models of the current A6.
 However, it will have a sleeker design and a roomier interior packed with infotainment screens.
 An 800V electrical system means fast charging – up to 185 miles in 10 minutes – while front and rear motors produce a combined 476PS.

-Ford is launching the all-new Mustang in 2023.
+Ford is launching the all-new Ford Mustang in 2024.
 And pony purists will be pleased to hear it's retaining its famous 5.0-litre V8 petrol engine.
-Expect the new Mustang to be loud, powerful and expensive.
-Prices are expected to start north of £50,000 when the new Mustang arrives in late-2023.
+Expect the new Ford Mustang to be loud, powerful and expensive.
+Prices are expected to start north of £50,000 when the new Ford Mustang arrives in late-2024.

 Ford Tourneo Courier

-The new Ford Tourneo Courier is a crossover-look people carrier MPV which will eventually become Ford’s new entry-level model.
+The new Ford Tourneo Courier is an SUV-looking people carrier MPV which will eventually become Ford’s new entry-level model.
 As well as coming with a 125PS petrol engine, there will also be a pure electric version, called the new Ford E-Tourneo Courier.